bguillard/bguillard.github.io/index.markdown

     <div class="split left big">
     	<h1>Hello!</h1>
         <p>I am Benoît, a 4th year PhD student at <b><a href="http://cvlab.epfl.ch">EPFL’s CvLab</a></b>, supervised by <b><a href="https://people.epfl.ch/pascal.fua/bio?lang=en">Prof. Pascal Fua</a></b>.</p>
-        <p>My work is focused on finding good representations for 3D surface reconstruction and manipulation with neural networks. <br>I was lucky to do research internships at Microsoft Research in 2021 and Meta (Reality Labs) in 2022.</p>
+        <p>My work is focused on finding good representations for 3D surface reconstruction and manipulation with neural networks.
+        <br>I was lucky to be a research intern at Microsoft Research in 2021 and Meta Reality Labs in 2022.</p>
     </div>
 </div>